Sacraments and Rites

 Confirmation and Reaffirmation of Baptismal Vows

-Confirmation is the rite in which we express a mature commitment to Christ, and receive strength from the Holy Spirit through prayer and the laying on of hands by a bishop.
-Confirmation is offered to youth (preferably about 16 years of age) and adults who have been baptized.
-Those who have been previously confirmed may wish to reaffirm their faith when the bishop visits the congregation.
-Additionally, adults who have been confirmed in another denomination can be received into the Episcopal Church as part of this confirmation liturgy.
-Instructional classes for confirmands are generally offered prior to the bishop’s visit.
+Confirmation is the rite where we express a mature commitment to Christ and receive strength from the Holy Spirit through prayer and the bishop’s laying on of hands.
+We offer Confirmation to baptized youth (around 16 years old) and adults.
+Additionally, those already confirmed may reaffirm their faith when the bishop visits.
+Adults confirmed in another denomination can be received into the Episcopal Church.
+To prepare, we hold instructional classes before the bishop’s visit.

 Ordination